The negotiation process

 On 23 June 2016, the United Kingdom held a referendum on EU membership.
 Leaving the EU won the vote by 51.9 per cent.

 On 29 March 2017, the UK gave its notification of withdrawal from the EU, which triggered the two-year negotiation period specified in Article 50 of the Treaty on European Union.
+The European Council has subsequently extended the Article 50 period at the United Kingdom’s request.

 In the negotiations, the EU is represented by the European Commission, with Michel Barnier as Chief Negotiator.
 The Commission has negotiated with the UK following the guidelines of the European Council and the negotiation instructions issued by the General Affairs Council.